flutter/devtools/docs/debugger.md

 ## Getting started

-DevTools includes a full source level debugger, including breakpoints, stepping, and variable inspection.
+DevTools includes a full source level debugger, supporting breakpoints, stepping, and variable inspection.

 When you open the debugger tab, you should see all the libraries for you application